Moiup/VECMAT/Doc/VECMATVector/functions/VECMATVector2/VECMATVector2ScalarSum.md

 The vector of size 2 where the result will be stored.

 **r**\
-The real value to add to the vector.
+The real value to add to the vector `v`.

 ## **Result**
 The sum of `r` to the vector `v`stored in `res`